Posted on 6/3/2015 in Business and Strategy

-The competition for getting prospects to higher education website is fierce.
+The competition for getting prospects to a higher education website is fierce.
 This space has some of the highest cost per leads (CPLs), with the top lead generators performing very well.
-Each prospect is highly valuable, because each conversation—a student that enrolls—will bring thousands of dollars in revenue for a school while completing a degree.
+Each prospect is highly valuable because each conversation—a student that enrolls—will bring thousands of dollars in revenue for a school while completing a degree.
 Here are some examples of highly valuable keywords in the industry; the suggested bids are relatively high compared to other areas.

 While paid strategies are a piece of the puzzle, especially for branding, consider that the return on investment can be higher for non-paid digital marketing.
 This includes search engine optimization (SEO), conversion optimization, social media management, content strategy, and marketing automation.
 Higher education’s websites are not always built for success in these areas, and we’re going to explore these areas of improvement.
-Optimize for the successful factors and avoidable mistakes mentioned here to improve your digital marketing strategy for higher education.
+Optimize for the success factors and avoidable mistakes mentioned here to improve your digital marketing strategy for higher education.

 Success does not consist in never making mistakes but in never making the same one a second time.

 – George Bernard Shaw

 Boost local SEO factors

 Location-based searches are increasing with more people adding “near me” to their queries.
 Local SEO allows you to utilize local listings and keep your contact information up to date.
 If you’re not sure how to get started, learn about it for colleges and universities and use this local search ranking factors guide as the best way to focus on what matters.
 Get your school listed in the top 10 education citations according to Moz.

 As a quick tip, many education websites have the name, address, and phone number (NAP) listed clearly for their main campus.
 They then fail to do so for their branch campuses.
 Make sure the NAP is present on every campus page and all program pages for that location; it will help local prospects find you.